Last updated

 Cons

-• High cost: Salesforce can be expensive, especially for small consulting businesses, with high licensing fees and additional costs for customization.
+• High cost: Salesforce can be extremely expensive for consulting teams of 20-50 people, with high licensing fees and additional costs for customization.

-• Steep learning curve: The extensive feature set and complexity of Salesforce may require significant time and training for consultants to become proficient.
+• Steep learning curve: The extensive feature set and complexity of Salesforce may require significant time and training for consulting teams to become proficient.

 • Complex setup and customization: Initial setup and customization can be challenging and often require expert help, adding to the overall cost.

-• Overwhelming for small teams: The robust features of Salesforce may be overkill for smaller consulting teams, leading to underutilization of the platform’s capabilities.
+• Overwhelming for mid-sized teams: The robust features of Salesforce may be overkill for consulting teams of 20-50 people, leading to underutilization of the platform's capabilities.

 • Integration complexity: While Salesforce offers extensive integration capabilities, integrating it with third-party applications can be complex and require technical expertise.